 You can use a domain you already own without transferring it to Shopify.
 However, you won’t be able to manage the domain from your Shopify account.

 If you transfer the domain to Shopify, you’ll pay an extra year of ownership.
-Keep in mind if you bought your domain from a third-party provider in the last 60 days, you can’t transfer it.
+Keep in mind if you bought your domain from a third-party provider in the last 60 days, you can’t transfer it, but you can still use it for your Shopify URL.

 All you have to do is add the domain to your Shopify account with these instructions: